rjritesh/VisionPulse/README.md

 # 🚨 Vision Pulse

-**Vision Pulse** is a browser-based AI surveillance assistant that performs real-time person detection and sends instant email alerts — all with complete privacy and zero setup.
+**Vision Pulse** is a browser-based AI surveillance assistant that detects people in real-time and sends instant email alerts — all with complete privacy and zero setup.

 ---

 ## ⚙️ Built With

 - **Next.js**
+- **React.js**
 - **Tailwind CSS**
 - **TensorFlow.js (CocoSSD model)**
 - **Nodemailer**
+- **React Webcam**

 ---

 ## 📸 Features

 - 🔍 **Real-time person detection** using TensorFlow.js and the CocoSSD model
-- 📨 **Instant email alerts** triggered via Nodemailer
+- 📨 **Email notifications** triggered via Nodemailer with optional screenshots and throttling to prevent spam
-- 🌐 **Runs entirely in your browser** — no software installation needed
+- ⚡ **High performance**: Processes multiple frames per second for smooth detection
-- 🎨 **Modern and responsive UI** powered by Tailwind CSS and Next.js
+- 🎨 **Responsive UI** powered by Tailwind CSS and Next.js with fast alert setup in under 2 minutes
-- 🛡️ **Privacy-first** — no video or data leaves your local machine
+- 🛡️ **Privacy-first**: All processing happens locally; no video or data leaves your machine

 ---